sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### State descriptions
 #### state INIT
 ***Stable*** state<br/>
-system state = down
+system state = down<br/>
 current_owner = none<br/>
 kube_mode = any or N/A

 In this state, no container is running.
-The systemd has performed stop action on the feature.
+This is the initial state upon boot and upon performing `systemctl stop` from any state.

-The current_owner = none implies that the feature's container is *not* running.<br/>
+The current_owner = none implies that the feature's container is *not* running in any mode.<br/>
-This is the initial state upon boot, and it could be reached from other states too.

 The feature remains in this state until `systemctl start` action is performed. <br/>
 Upon `systemctl start`, the destination state is LOCAL, if set_owner == local or kube with fallback enabled, else KUBE_READY.